Lyu6PosHao/HME/README.md

 ### Download Models

-We provide a script to download all HME adapter checkpoints and the Llama-3 base model from Hugging Face.
+We provide a script to download HME adapter checkpoints and the Llama-3 base model from Hugging Face.
 You can comment out certain parts of the shell script to download only a subset of the models.

 ```bash
 mkdir -p checkpoints